ealitten/learning-ml/README.md

 ![we predicted that](docs/images/wp_blue_200.png)

 <h2> We Predicted That </h2>
-<h3 align="center"> Welcome to We Predicted That's machine learning excellence! </h3>
+<h3> Welcome to We Predicted That's machine learning excellence! </h3>

   <a href='#introduction'>Introduction</a> |  <a href='#description'>Description</a>   |   <a href='#approach'>Approach</a> | <a href='#screenshots'>Screen Shots</a>  | <a href='#mvp'> MVP</a> |  <a href='#mvp'> Features</a> |  <a href='#tech'>Technologies </a> | <a href='#installation'>Installation </a> | <a href='https://medium.com/@wepredictedthat'> Blog </a>

-Welcome to We Predicted That's machine learning excellence!

 ## Introduction  <a name= "introduction"></a>